etetoolkit/ete/doc/faqs/index.rst

 From 2.1 version, ETE includes a basic standalone program that can be used to quickly visualize your trees.
 Type ``ete2`` in a terminal to access the program.
+For instance:

+  ``# ete2 "((A,B),C);"``

+or

+  ``# ete2 mytreefile.nw``

 However, ETE is not a standalone program.
 The ``ete2`` script is a very simple implementation and does not allow for fancy customization.
 The main goal of ETE is to provide a Python programming library, so you can create your own scripts to manipulate and visualize phylogenetic trees.
 Many examples are available `here
 <http:://ete.cgenomics.org/releases/ete2/examples-ete2.tar.gz>`_ and
-along the ETE tutorial.
+along with the ETE tutorial.

 Can ETE draw circular trees?